-Minnesota statutes allow E-bikes to be ridden on public roadways similar to conventional bikes.
+Minnesota statutes allow Class I, II and III E-bikes to be ridden on public roadways similar to conventional bikes.
 Rules for various trail systems are a little more complicated.
 Limitations are under the control of the trail administrator so they could prohibit any E-bikes or certain classes of E-bikes from riding on their trails.
 Unless a sign is posted at the trailhead, it’s difficult for a rider to know what bikes are allowed.
 It is the responsibility of the rider to be aware of these potential trail restrictions.
 TCBC Ride Leaders are not responsible for checking the local regulations on a trail when their ride route uses them.

 Rules for riding an E-bike on mountain bike trails varies significantly.
 Federal, state, county and local trail regulations should be checked by E-bike users before riding mountain bike trails.

 Minnesota State Law also requires that a rider must be at least 15 years old to ride an E-bike.

 The TCBC Board has approved the following policy relating to E-bikes and riding them on group rides.

 The Twin Cities Bicycling Club supports and allows the use of electric-assist bicycles on all rides as long as they are in accordance with the following guidelines.

 - Class I, II and III E-bikes are eligible to participate in all TCBC rides.